The Metropolitan Area Outer Underground Discharge Channel 首都圏外郭放水路

 - Wandering the massive underground structures of the Kasukabe Underground Flood Protection Tank

 - Learn about the building of the tank and disaster prevention at Ryukyukan Underground Exploration Museum

-- Soaking up the tunnel's otherworldly atmosphere
+- Soaking up the otherworldly atmosphere of the underground buildings

 How to Get There

 The pressurized water tank lies under Kasukabe, a town in Saitama Prefecture that's about 20 miles from central Tokyo and accessible by train.

 The nearest station is Minami-Sakurai Station on the Tobu Noda Line.
 Take the Takasaki Line or Utsunomiya Line from Ueno Station or take the shinkansen or local train from Tokyo Station to Omiya Station.
 From there, transfer to the Tobu Noda Line.
 From Minami-Sakurai Station, it's a seven-minute taxi ride.

 The official name of the pressurized water tank and tunnel system is the Metropolitan Area Outer Underground Discharge Channel.
 This concrete tunnel system running 50 meters deep and 6.3 kilometers long is also known as “The Underground Tunnel.”
 This feat of modern engineering was built from 1993 to 2006.
 About seven times a year, it diverts water from heavy rainstorms and keeps the streets in the watershed and urban areas (areas north of Tokyo ) from turning into rivers.